The X-Files: Casting

 Before the seventh season aired, Duchovny filed a lawsuit against 20th Century Fox, claiming that Fox had undersold the rights to its own affiliates, thereby costing him huge sums of money.
 Eventually, the lawsuit was settled, and Duchovny was awarded a settlement of about $20 million, but the lawsuit put strain on Duchovny's professional relationships.
-Neither Carter nor Duchovny was contracted to work on the series beyond the seventh season; however, Fox entered into negotiations near the end of that season in order to bring the two on board for an eighth season.
+Neither Carter nor Duchovny was contracted to work on the series beyond the seventh season; however, Fox entered into negotiations near the end of that season to bring the two on board for an eighth season.
 After settling his contract dispute, Duchovny quit full-time participation in the show after the seventh season.
 This contributed to uncertainties over the likelihood of an eighth season.
 Carter and most fans felt the show was at its natural endpoint with Duchovny's departure, but it was decided that Mulder would be abducted at the end of the seventh season and would return in 12 episodes the following year.
 The producers then announced that a new character, John Doggett, would fill Mulder's role.

 More than 100 actors auditioned for the role of Doggett, but only about ten were seriously considered.
 Lou Diamond Phillips, Hart Bochner, and Bruce Campbell were among the ten.
 The producers chose Robert Patrick.
 Carter believed that the series could continue for another ten years with new leads, and the opening credits were accordingly redesigned in both seasons eight and nine to emphasize the new actors (along with Pileggi, who was finally listed as a main character).
 Doggett's presence did not give the series the ratings boost the network executives were hoping for.
 The eighth-season episode "This is Not Happening" marked the first appearance of Monica Reyes, played by Gish, who became a main character in season nine.
 Her character was developed and introduced due to Anderson's possible departure at the end of the eighth season.
-Although Anderson stayed until the end, Gish became a series regular.
+Although Anderson ultimately stayed through the ninth season, Gish became a series regular.